AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/MMBT/README.md

 This directory contains the following python scripts:

+* __init__.py is necessary to make files in this directory importable to script files outside of this directory
 * image.py contains the modified implementation of the ImageEncoder submodule based on DenseNet121
 * mmbt.py implements Kiela et al. (2020) MMBT Model, following the original implementation and Huggingface's implementation.